aziz-shoko/dsa-go/documents/GO_OOP.md

 In this case, behavior is completely separate from implementation, which is good for abstraction.

+The key insight: polymorphism is about a single interface with multiple possible implementations underneath.
+When you call a method through an interface, the actual behavior depends on the concrete type that implements the interface.

 ### Inheritance
 Inheritance has conflicting meanings: